Functional, reduced, yet luxurious in aesthetics: Accessible Bathrooms brand space (bathroom and restroom) for JUNG solutions.

 JUNG has stood for innovative building technology for more than 100 years.
 Intelligent and networked, sustainable and safe - that means permanent further development.
 Because what we understand by security is subject to the changing times.
 With all the demands on security and functionality (the core of building technology is, after all, function), living space still has the requirement to be homely.
 The function must therefore take a back seat to the living atmosphere.
 This is especially the case in bathrooms and WCs.
 Because these rooms are the most intimate in the living area, this is really about personal, completely private well-being.
-This is all the more the case in the barrier-free area.
+This is all the more the case in the accessible area.
 Being able to take care of personal hygiene independently, as far as possible - for people in wheelchairs, with disabilities, this is almost even more important.

 Accessibility meets design – CGI for JUNG's visionary bathroom concepts